SamR1/FitTrackee/docs/en/_sources/installation/index.rst.txt

 Multiple-users instance
 =======================

-| Registration can en enabled and maximum number of account can be set in the `Administration <../features/administration.html#configuration>`__.
+| Registration can en enabled and maximum number of accounts can be set in the `Administration <../features/administration.html#configuration>`__.
 | It is recommended to set Redis and a SMTP provider for email sending and tasks processing.
 Alternatively, a `CLI <../cli.html#users>`__ is available to manage users account.

 Prerequisites